TheLastRaven/AppForm/README.md

 # Application Form
-If you want to request your application into the database, you need to follow this document.
+If you want to request an application into the database, you need to follow this document.

 **Submit your changes at the [Isuses](https://github.com/ROS-AppDB/AppForm/issues) section!**